There are plenty of options out there for day traders looking to dive into the thrilling world of short-game investing.

 That being said, M1’s lack of management fees greatly ameliorates its lack of tradable assets.
 M1 is a robo-advisory firm, meaning a well-maintained AI is trading for you, not a human.
 If that sounds unsettling, consider that virtually all large brokers leverage AI in some capacity.
 It’s cheaper for them (thus cheaper for you), and AI traders can react instantaneously, making trades 24/7 for maximum returns.

-Thanks to low overhead, M1 charges no trading fees, no commissions, and by far the lowest margin rates in this comparison – just 6.25% for a basic account, and 7.75% for an annual M1 Plus account ($125 per year).
+Thanks to low overhead, M1 charges no trading fees, no commissions, and by far the lowest margin rates in this comparison – as low as 6.75% with M1 Plus.

 In addition to a basic brokerage account, M1 only offers three types of retirement accounts (but they might be all you need).
 Through M1 you can open a Traditional IRA, Roth IRA, or Simplified Employee Pension (SEP) IRA.